bharat-kadchha/Core-And-Advance-Java-Practicals/core-java/README.md

 # CORE JAVA
-### these both directory only for core java helps you to perform the different JAVA programs.
+### these both directory only for core java,its helps you to perform the different JAVA programs.

  - **core-java** :
     - this directory contain different programs basic to advance,JAVA language features, extra conding concepts for the extra knowledge.